lanl/libquo/README.md

 # The QUO Runtime Library

-QUO is a runtime library that aids in accommodating thread-level heterogeneity in dynamic, phased MPI+X applications comprising single- and multi-threaded libraries.
+QUO (as in __"status quo"__) is a runtime library that aids in accommodating thread-level heterogeneity in dynamic, phased MPI+X applications comprising single- and multi-threaded libraries.

 [![Build Status](https://travis-ci.org/losalamos/libquo.svg?branch=master)
 ](https://travis-ci.org/losalamos/libquo)